ChenS676/Universal-MP/GRAND_LP_chen/README.md

 - [x]  first formatten the best parameters for all datasets
 - [ ]  generate nodevec for all listed dataset ogbl-ddi, ppa, vessel, citation2, collab, Cora, Citeseer, Pubmed
 - [ ]  create link
 - [ ]  check the input and data dimension
-- [ ]   TODO check the overlapping params betweena argparse and cfg_file for further analysis
+- [ ]  TODO check the overlapping params betweena argparse and cfg_file for further analysis - use default value for ogbl-collab as test
+- [ ] debug on ogbl-collab,
+    - [ ] error in apply-KNN - mismatch in test epoch after first apply-KNN